semuconsulting/pyubx2/README.md

 Optionally, batches of CFG-VALSET and CFG-VALDEL messages can be applied transactionally, with the combined configuration only being committed at the end of the transaction.

-Individual configuration parameters are designated by keys, which may be in string (keyname) or integer (keyID) format.
-Keynames and their corresponding hexadecimal keyIDs and data types are defined in `ubxtypes_configdb.py` as `UBX_CONFIG_DATABASE`.
+Individual configuration parameters are designated by keys, which may be in string (keyname) or hexadecimal integer (keyID) format.
+Keynames and their corresponding hexadecimal keyIDs and data types are defined in [ubxtypes_configdb.py](https://github.com/semuconsulting/pyubx2/blob/master/pyubx2/ubxtypes_configdb.py) as `UBX_CONFIG_DATABASE`.
 Two static helper methods are available to convert keyname to keyID and vice versa - `UBXMessage.cfgname2key()` and `UBXMessage.cfgkey2name()`.

 Dedicated static methods are provided to create these message types - `UBXMessage.config_set()`, `UBXMessage.config_del()` and `UBXMessage.config_poll()`.
 The following examples assume an output serial stream has been created as `serialOut`.